Office of Research & Development

 Opioids are medications that relieve pain.
 They reduce the intensity of pain signals reaching the brain and affect those brain areas controlling emotion, which diminishes the effects of a painful stimulus.
-Medications that fall within this class include hydrocodones, such as Vicodin; oxycodones, such as OxyContin and Percocet; morphine, such as Kadian and Avinza; codeine; and related drugs.
+Medications that fall within this class include hydrocodone, oxycodone, morphine, codeine, and others.

 Opioid doses and risk of suicide—In a 2016 study, researchers with the VA Ann Arbor Healthcare System and University of Michigan found that Veterans receiving the highest doses of opioid painkillers were more than twice as likely to die by suicide, compared with those receiving the lowest doses.

 The research team looked at nearly 124,000 Veterans who received VA care in 2004 and 2005.
 All had non-cancer chronic pain and received prescriptions for opioids.
 Using the National Death Index, the researchers found that 2,601 of the patients died by suicide during the observation period.
 Of those deaths, 532 were from an intentional overdose.

 They found the risk for suicide by any means rose as opioid dosage increased.
 The association between opioid dose and risk of suicide by overdose was not higher than for other methods of suicide.
 The researchers could not tell, however, whether there was a direct causal link between the pain medications and suicide risk.
 Instead, the high doses may be a marker for other factors that drive suicide, including unresolved severe chronic pain.